 At the USS San Francisco Memorial Park at Lands End, off Camino del Mar in the Golden Gate National Recreation Area.
 Free.

 Lost Boat Memorial Day Ceremony

 Submarine veterans commemorate submariners who were lost at sea.
-A bell will toll 52 times, once for each US submarine lost during World War II, and the fate of its crew is read aloud.
+A bell tolls 52 times, once for each US submarine lost during World War II, and the fate of its crew is read aloud.

 San Francisco’s biggest Memorial Day observance.
 The 191st U.S. Army Band leads a parade from the Main Post (near Lincoln and Sheridan streets) to San Francisco National Cemetery.
-There, a formal ceremony (11 am-12 noon) includes a color guard, music, remarks by military and civilian dignitaries and a 21-gun salute.
+There, a formal ceremony (11 am-12 noon) includes music, remarks by military and civilian dignitaries and a 21-gun salute.
+This year's program pays tribute especially to World War II and Korean War vets.
 The National Park Service then leads 30-minute tours of the cemetery.
-An inter-faith service in the nearby Presidio Chapel begins at 12:30 pm.

 The cemetery in the Presidio is an official National Historic Landmark District.
 It contains the graves of more than 35,000 veterans and their family members, dating back to the 1846 war with Mexico.